gisogrimm/tascartutorials/roomacoustics/README.md

    <orientation>0 -45 0 0</orientation>
 </facegroup>
 ```
-A direct import of OBJ or DAE files is planned, but not yet possible.
+A direct import of OBJ or DAE files is planned, but unfortunately not yet possible.

-Now try out the obstacle, and compare the sound effects you hear with Figure 10 of the user
+Finally, try out the **obstacle**, and compare the sound effects you hear with Figure 10 of the user
 manual.
 ```
 <obstacle name="thewall" transmission="0.1">